Church Blog

 What is Life All About?

-Dr. Robert Lescelius The first question in the old catechisms children had to learn in church was, “What is the chief end [goal] of man?”
+The first question in the old catechisms children had to learn in church was, “What is the chief end [goal] of man?”
 The answer: “The chief end of man is to glorify God and enjoy Him forever.”
-This is a good biblical answer, for I Corinthians 10:31 states: Whether therefore ye eat, or drink, or whatsoever ye do, do all to the glory of God.…
+This is a good biblical answer, for I Corinthians 10:31 states: Whether therefore ye eat, or drink, or whatsoever ye do, do all to the glory of God.
+So we are to…

 Is Man Basically Good?

-An article by Dr. Robert Lescelius All philosophies and religions stand or fall by their view of sin.
+All philosophies and religions stand or fall by their view of sin.
 If the disease is not properly diagnosed, there will never be a cure.
 Our view of sin and the extent of its devastating effects upon man will subsequently affect our view of man’s salvation.
-The Word of God reveals that man is a fallen creature (Genesis…
+The Word of God reveals that man is a fallen creature (Genesis 3).
+By virtue of being created in the…

 Will God Bless America?